-Once you’re confident that your greyhound can keep themselves above water, you can release your hold gradually, allowing them to swim on their own.
+Once you’re confident that your greyhound can keep itself above water, you can release your hold gradually, allowing them to swim on its own.

 Because greyhounds aren’t very buoyant, they may always need a floatation vest to keep their heads above water.

 This isn’t true of all greyhounds, so it’ll be up to you to decide whether they can cope without one based on their swimming technique.

 Floatation vests are just like life jackets.
 They wrap around your greyhound’s body and clip under its chin and belly to keep them secure.